What Does Collate Mean in Printing? A Comprehensive Guide

 5. Once your preferences are set, click Print to begin printing with the selected collation option.

-Setting collation in Microsoft Word helps streamline the printing process and ensures your multi-page documents are organized correctly without the need for manual sorting afterwards.
+Setting collation in Microsoft Word helps streamline the printing process and ensures your multi-page documents are organised correctly without the need for manual sorting afterwards.

 Conclusion